draftverify/draftverify.com/docs/standard-v1.md

 - Preparing NA kegs with accurate product and batch information
 - Applying NA-specific keg identification according to the **Keg Identification Standard**
-- Serializing and, where applicable, pre-encoding NA tags according to **Brewery NFC Tag Serialization SOP**
+- Serializing and, where applicable, pre-encoding NA tags
-- Communicating NA draft requirements to distribution partners and venues
+- Communicating NA draft requirements to partner venues and distributors

 ### 5.2 Distributors

 Distributors are responsible for:

 - Maintaining cold chain and NA separation during transport and storage
-- Ensuring NA kegs and associated tags are not misapplied or altered
+- Ensuring NA kegs and tags are not misapplied or altered
 - Logging handoffs, exceptions, and returns
 - Coordinating with venues for correct NA setup where applicable

-### 5.3 Venues (Bars, Restaurants, Taprooms, Groups)
+### 5.3 Venues

 Venues are responsible for:

-- Installing and configuring NA draft systems according to **Venue Setup & Verification Protocol**
+- Installing and configuring NA draft systems according to the **Venue Setup & Verification Protocol**
 - Keeping NA components correctly tagged and easily identifiable
 - Performing routine verification checks and logging them
-- Ensuring staff are trained on NA draft expectations and mis-serve prevention
+- Training staff on NA draft expectations and mis-serve prevention
-- Responding to incidents according to **Incident Response & Mis-Serve Procedure**
+- Responding to incidents according to the **Incident Response & Mis-Serve Procedure**

 ### 5.4 DraftVerify Standards Initiative